 Whether in machines and plants, mobile equipment, or solar power systems—inclination sensors are used wherever inclination angles have to be reliably measured.
 Pepperl+Fuchs already offers the right inclination sensor for a variety of applications with the F99 series.
 The new F199, specially optimized for high accuracy inclination measurement, complements the product portfolio.
 Where standard sensors reach their limits because of inaccuracy, the F199 is the ideal solution.
-It measures angles from 0 to 360° precisely with ±0.15° accuracy in both axes—across the entire measuring range.
+It measures angles from 0 to 360° precisely with ±0.15° accuracy—across the entire measuring range.
 With this and its extremely rugged design, the F199 offers a wide range of application possibilities, especially in outdoor areas and harsh environments.

 The existing inclination sensors from Pepperl+Fuchs are based on a two-piece mounting concept, which makes them extremely sturdy.
 A metal mounting bracket provides the sensor module with impact protection.
 The one-part F199 inclination sensor supplements this existing portfolio.
 A corrosion-resistant aluminum housing, encapsulated electronics, and 100 g shock resistance make it extremely robust.
 It is ideally suited for harsh conditions with IP68/69 protection.